Voting - Rules, Terms and Conditions

 2. Voting is by telephone only.
 Voters in the UK can choose either to call from their landline using the long (11-digit) number for the country of their choice or from their mobile phones using the shortcode (7-digit) number for the country of their choice.
 Please note that callers from the Channel Islands and Isle of Man should call from their landlines using the long (11-digit) number to avoid higher mobile charges.

 The numbers to be used will be given during the programmes.
 Please note that you cannot vote by email, text/SMS or via this website.
-No voting by way of mobile app promoted during the programme will be available to UK viewers.

 3. Vote lines are opened and closed as specified on the programmes.
 Votes received outside the specified times will not be counted, but may still be charged.
 Voting times may change.